Battle of Baia(1467)

 Background

-In 1359, Bogdan I of Moldavia rebelled against the King of Hungary and founded an independent Moldavia.
-However, the Hungarian attempts to seize control over Moldavia did not end there, and in 1429, Sigismund, Holy Roman Emperor, and also King of Hungary, met with Władysław Jagiełło, King of Poland to try to persuade him to launch a joint attack on Moldavia and divide the country in two equal parts—Polish and Hungarian.
+In 1359, Bogdan I of Moldova rebelled against the King of Hungary and founded an independent Moldova.
+However, the Hungarian attempts to seize control over Moldova did not end there, and in 1429, Sigismund, Holy Roman Emperor, and also King of Hungary, met with Władysław Jagiełło, King of Poland to try to persuade him to launch a joint attack on Moldova and divide the country in two equal parts—Polish and Hungarian.
 Sigismund argued that the Moldavian nation did not "owe allegiance to anyone, is accustomed to live by theft and brigandage and so is everyone's enemy."
 He also complained about not receiving any help for his struggle against the Turks.
-Due to the decline of Moldavia during the civil war, the region reverted to Wallachia, with Chilia being co-ruled by Hungary and Wallachia.
+Due to the decline of Moldova during the civil war, the region reverted to Wallachia, with Chilia being co-ruled by Hungary and Wallachia.
 On 22 June 1462, when Prince Vlad III Dracula of Wallachia was fighting Sultan Mehmed II of the Ottoman Empire, Stephen launched an attack on Chilia (which was under Hungarian rule), with some Turkish assistance, with the objective of capturing the fortress.
 The Wallachians rushed to the help with 7,000 men and, together with the Hungarian garrison, battled the Moldavians and the Turks for eight days.

-Campaign: Hungarian Invasion of Moldavia 1467
+Campaign: Hungarian Invasion of Moldova 1467

 Forces Engaged